HyperSane/ARG/README.md

 - **Green - Moral Integrity 🟢**: Signifies **harmony** and **ethical action**.
 Green represents acting in a way that benefits not only yourself but all life around you, aligning personal desires with the greater good.

 - **Pink - Creativity 🌸🌺**: Symbolizes **radical innovation** and **inclusive creativity**.
-Pink in AARPG encourages you to break free from traditional thinking and embrace new, unconventional ideas.
+Pink in ARG encourages you to break free from traditional thinking and embrace new, unconventional ideas.

-Explore the **Color Lexicon** in-depth and learn how it influences gameplay and philosophy in AARPG.
+Explore the **Color Lexicon** in-depth and learn how it influences gameplay and philosophy in ARG.
 [**Color-Lexicon**](https://www.reddit.com/r/HyperSanity/comments/1f8yq18/wipdeadlock/)

 ---